thearchitector/aiohttp-asgi-connector/README.md

 ![PyPI - Downloads](https://img.shields.io/pypi/dw/aiohttp-asgi-connector?style=flat-square)
 ![GitHub](https://img.shields.io/github/license/thearchitector/aiohttp-asgi-connector?style=flat-square)

-AIOHTTP Connector for running ASGI applications.
+An AIOHTTP `ClientSession` connector for interacting with ASGI applications.

 This library intends to increase the parity between AIOHTTP and HTTPX, specifically with HTTPX's `AsyncClient`.
 It is primarily intended to be used in test suite scenarios, or other situations where one would want to interface with an ASGI application directly instead of through a web server.